 Types of Frequency Distribution

-Project estimation is not a straightforward process – it’s a scientific and statistical exercise that deals with numerous interconnected variables.
-The value of these variables can have significant impact on your final estimate.
+Project forecasting is not a straightforward process – it’s a scientific and statistical exercise that deals with numerous interconnected variables.
+The value of these variables can have significant impact on your final prediction.
 Knowing the frequency distribution of these values enables you to make data-driven decisions.

 The type of frequency distribution is especially important when making predictions with the Monte Carlo simulation.
 In this article, we’ll explain the frequency distribution shapes that you will encounter most frequently.